jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 **Acquisition**

-If you're working on a brand new motion, such as trying to increase your picking speed, 20 minutes is long enough for you to experiment, and ensure that you're not accidentally engaging any extra muscles that shouldn't be involved.
+If you're working on a brand new motion, such as trying to increase your picking speed, 20 minutes is long enough (maybe too long!) for you to experiment, and ensure that you're not accidentally engaging any extra muscles that shouldn't be involved.
 It can take a while for your nervous system to establish and refine the optimum signals and pathways.
 You can work hard for 20 minutes, but any longer than that will likely be wasted effort.

 **Refinement**

 If you are refining an existing motion, such as picking a difficult lick, you can spend 20 minutes on that single motion, or you can try interleaving practice -- that is, work on that motion for a few minutes, and then switch to a *completely different motion* and work on that for a few minutes, then back and forth.
+Within a given 20-minute chunk, I'd suggest interleaving maximum four items, because that way you get 2 reps of 2 minutes per item, plus another few minutes for some quick experiments.

+I suggest doing a completely different motion because it's easy to accidentally work on the same technique within practice sessions, and overtire your nerves.
+For example, if you're working on one difficult lick, and then working on arpeggios, both of those might be pushing your picking skills to the limit, which might be hard to manage.
+So, instead of picking everything, you could try fretting-hand-only legato technique, or chord shifts, etc.  (Note: like everything I've presented here and elsewhere, it's up to you!)

 With either concentrated or interleaved practice, be on the lookout for fatigue, either physical or mental.
 Those will lead to "false technique" -- your body recruiting extraneous muscles and motions to accomplish the task, which, while giving you the illusion of progress, are actually harmful and will need to be undone!